MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-apis-powerautomate.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 This article describes a sample flow that shows how to create a complete project plan by using Microsoft Power Automate, how to create an Operation Set, and how to update an entity.
 The example demonstrates how to create a project, project team member, Operation Sets, project tasks, and resource assignments.
-This article also explains how to update an entity and execute an Operation Set.
+This article also explains how to update an entity and run an Operation Set.

-The example in this article uses the API PssCreateV1.
-For an example using PssCreateV2 see Use V2 Project schedule APIs with Power Automate.
+The example in this article uses the PssCreateV1 API.
+For an example that uses the PssCreateV2 API, see [V2 Project schedule APIs with Power Automate](scheduling-apis-powerautomate-v2.md).

-The following is a complete list of the steps that are documented in the sample flow in this article:
+Here's a complete list of the steps that are documented in the sample flow in this article:

 1. [Create a PowerApps trigger](#1)
 2. [Create a project](#2)